- Governance Overview

 - Offer reliability services that TransAlta does not intend to provide.

 - Knowingly submit false or misleading information to a system operator or regulator.

 - Execute wash trades, which are understood to be pre-arranged and offsetting transactions entered into with the purpose of artificially affecting reported revenues, trading volumes, or prices.

 - Enter into trades for the purpose of misrepresenting the financial results of TransAlta.

 - Transactions may not be entered into based on information that has been misappropriated from a third party or an affiliate (or obtained in a manner that violates a fiduciary or other legal obligation of the employee or TransAlta).

 - Employees may not attempt to influence a published index by executing a transaction to manipulate market prices for any purpose, including to benefit the value of a related position.

 - A transaction must not be entered into to act as a “payback” for, or to obtain any sort of gift, gratuity, bribe, kickback, entertainment or trip.

 - Employees and their immediate families may not buy or sell energy products for their personal accounts, except for standard retail purchases for consumption.
 Employees may not share or convey confidential information concerning energy related products obtained during the scope of their employment with TransAlta with any non-TransAlta persons, except as may be required in the performance of their duties.
-Any questions regarding this issue should be discussed with Compliance or Legal personnel.
+Any questions regarding this issue should be discussed with Compliance or Legal.